Zvirja/ReSharperPlugin.XUnitTestRunnerSpeedBooster/README.md

 ## Installation

-Plugin was published to [ReSharper Plugins Gallery](https://resharper-plugins.jetbrains.com/packages/AlexPovar.XUnitTestRunnerSpeedBooster/).
+Plugin was published to [ReSharper Gallery](https://resharper-plugins.jetbrains.com/packages/AlexPovar.XUnitTestRunnerSpeedBooster/).
 Use Extension Manager and find plugin by name.